-Over time, our muscles and fascia (fascia is the connective tissue of the entire body – it covers and weaves through all our organs, muscles, bones, nerves, arteries, veins, you name it) can develop adhesions and trigger points.
-These come from stressing and straining our bodies – either during physical activity or simply with daily physical demands.
+Over time, our muscles and fascia can develop adhesions and trigger points.
+Fascia is the connective tissue of the entire body that covers and weaves through all our organs, muscles, bones, nerves, arteries, and veins.
+These come from stressing and straining our bodies.
+The strain could be a result of either during physical activity or simply with daily physical demands.
 This means our muscles don’t move and glide the way they should – which can cause pain, discomfort, and faulty movement patterns.

 When we mention adhesions, we’re referring to a building up of scar tissue in the muscle fibers, between the muscles, or in compartments.
 And in terms of trigger points, we’re referring to muscles that are over-excited for some reason.
 This over-excitement causes the muscle to get stuck in a contracted, shortened state, resulting in lots of excess chemicals and lactic acid.
 As you can imagine, this too results in pain and inability to move in the ways we want to.

 Foam rolling claims to do a lot of things – but what does it actually do?
 While we definitely think it’s a great tool to add to your recovery methods or that it accomplishes everything it’s praised for.

 You might hear that foam rolling lengthens fascia – that connective tissue surrounding and interweaving through all our tissues.
 And this sounds like a great thing, right?
 If our fascia gets bound up and tight, we can lengthen it out simply with a foam roller, and we’ll feel decreased pain and experience better range of motion and strength.